Things to do

 Eungella National Park offers many opportunities for you to explore and enjoy the natural surroundings.

-Fern Flat camping area is on the western side of the Broken River picnic area (about 600m away).
+Fern Flat camping area is on the western side of the Broken River day-use area (about 600m away).
 It is a shady spot in tranquil rainforest with a toilet, tent sites, and water provided (treat all water before drinking).
-The Broken River picnic area itself has information, picnic tables and barbecues.
+The Broken River day-use area has information, picnic tables and barbecues.
 It is a 5km drive from Eungella township.

-Broken River bush camp is set amongst natural bushland adjacent to Broken River.
+Broken River camping area is set amongst natural bushland adjacent to Broken River.

 Camping permits are required and fees apply.